Map of the Harbours of Malta. (TNA:MFQ 1/220)

 The foundation stone was laid on 6 Jan 1915 by Gen Sir Leslie Rundle Governor and Commander-in-Chief Malta.

-The David Bruce Royal Naval Hospital with date 1917 on front of building.
+The David Bruce Royal Naval Hospital with date GR 1917 on the facade of the building.

 The rebuilt hospital was opened by Her Excellency Lady Dorman on 2 Oct 1970

 In 1965, H Block St David's Barracks, was earmarked as accommodation block for the Royal Naval Nursing Auxiliaries.